scaleapi/llm-engine/docs/guides/completions.md

 The full reference of that class is [here](/api/python_client/#llmengine.CompletionSyncV1Response).

-The `status` field says whether the operation was successful.
-It contains one value from an enumeration of [states](/api/python_client/#llmengine.TaskStatus)

 The `outputs` field contains a list of elements of type [`CompletionOutput`](/api/python_client/#llmengine.CompletionOutput), each element of which contains a `text` string with the completion, and optional elements for the number of tokens in the prompt and in the completion.

 === "Response Format"